 S.T.E.M.
+EDUCATION IS . . .

-EDUCATION IS S.T.E.M.
-EDUCATION IS NOT an interdisciplinary approach to learning that is rigorous and links student learning with real-world challenges. an approach that emphasizes process and design with a goal to develop problem solvers and critical thinkers. a teaching method to create a learning environment that promotes discovery, exploration, and problem solving. a move to drive S.T.E.M. literacy into the classrooms for all students. a new name for the traditional approaches to teaching science and mathematics that rely primarily on lecture, worksheets, and cookbook-style labs. the grafting of technology and engineering onto traditional science &amp; math curricula. an emphasis on solution and replication of factual information. a movement to educate only the best and the brightest. simply more math &amp; science classes.
+- an interdisciplinary approach to learning that is rigorous and links student learning with real-world challenges. - an approach that emphasizes process and design with a goal to develop problem solvers and critical thinkers. - a teaching method to create a learning environment that promotes discovery, exploration, and problem solving. - a move to drive S.T.E.M. literacy into the classrooms for all students.